natalyamn/CRM_Sales_Opportunities_project/1. Data Preparation/README.md

 ## Data Examination

-The initial phase of the project involves an examination of the [**original data files**](https://github.com/natalyamn/CRM_Sales_Opportunities_project/tree/main/1.%20Data%20Preparation/original_files), which are provided in CSV format.
+In the initial phase of the project, I examined the [**original data files**](https://github.com/natalyamn/CRM_Sales_Opportunities_project/tree/main/1.%20Data%20Preparation/original_files), which were provided in CSV format.
 Below is a summary of the fields contained in each CSV file:

 * `accounts.csv`: Contains information about the companies (accounts) involved in sales opportunities.
   * *account*: Company name